Written Tales

 • work with meter and prose,

-• and most important, it helps you become a better all-around writer for readers to enjoy.
+• and most important, it enables you to become a better all-around writer for readers to enjoy.

 Why start with poetry?